jgesser/IpCamera/README.md

 To move a camera with this binding you need an ONVIF camera that supports one of the following:

-+ Onvif Absolute movements
++ Absolute movements
-+ Onvif Presets
-+ Onvif Relative movements
++ Relative movements

-There is one more method that Onvif has that is not yet implemented in the binding and this is called ``Continuous`` movements, PR are welcome to add this.
++ Continuous movements
++ Presets

 To test your cameras compatibility out and also to create some preset locations use a free program called ``onvif device manager``.
 After creating or changing the presets it may be necessary to restart the binding before they can be used.
 You can create names using the mappings feature of the selection element.

 See docs here <https://www.openhab.org/docs/configuration/sitemaps.html#mappings>